imbstack/project-october/README.md

 Running
 -------
+You have two options to get the recommender service running:

+* First is to simply start in the development environment and use the remote dev server we're hosting.
+(NOTE: This resource is shared between all development, don't muck it up)
-First get the [backend](https://github.com/rxc178/project-october-backend) running.
+* Second is to get the [backend](https://github.com/rxc178/project-october-backend) running yourself.

 Then simply execute `rails server` from the top level directory.

 Authors
 -------